realsulty/BookAppointment-AWS/README.md

 2. make sure the json body -in line 35 - matches the keys you created in you DynamoDB Table and add email object as well, in the same way the first two keys are inserted in the json object
 - save the changes
 - upload the index.html file after all the changes you done
-- upload the image so you can have the backbground image
+- upload the picture from pics/webiamge.png so you can have the backbground image

 click on the object you just uploaded and locate the Object URL to open the hosted website